Tips for completing benefit forms

 Who can claim benefits?

-There are several different benefits, and what you may be eligible for depends on your personal circumstances (for example, whether you work or not).
+There are several different benefits, and what you may be eligible for may depend on your personal circumstances (for example, whether you work or not).
 Whether you are eligible for a benefit based on your epilepsy will depend on what your epilepsy is like and how it affects you, because epilepsy affects people in different ways.
 If you are applying for a benefit, you will need to complete a form about how your condition affects you.
 Whether or not you are eligible for the benefit, and the amount of money you could be awarded, will depend partly on the answers you give on these forms.

 Focus on how your condition affects you